SolaceProducts/terraform-provider-solacebrokerappliance/templates/guides/provider.md

 The provider leverages the [SEMP (Solace Element Management Protocol)](https://docs.solace.com/Admin/SEMP/Using-SEMP.htm) REST API to configure the PubSub+ event broker.
 The API reference is available from the [Solace PubSub+ Documentation](https://docs.solace.com/API-Developer-Online-Ref-Documentation/swagger-ui/appliance/config/index.html).

+This provider supports configuring appliances and will fail if applied against a software event broker.
+This check may be overridden by specifying the `skip_api_check = true` configuration argument.

 ## Mapping of SEMP API and Provider Names

 Terraform uses the [snake case](https://en.wikipedia.org/wiki/Snake_case) naming scheme, while SEMP uses camel case.
 Resources and datasource are also prefixed with the provider local name, `solacebroker_`.
 For example, `solacebroker_msg_vpn` is the message-vpn resource name and `max_subscription_count` is the attribute for the maximum subscription count, since `MsgVpn` is the SEMP API object name and `maxSubscriptionCount` is the name of the SEMP attribute.